 What is Huntington disease?

 Huntington disease is a brain problem in which brain cells (neurons) in parts of your brain start to break down.
-As the neurons break down, it can lead to emotional problems, thinking problems, and uncontrolled movements.
+As the neurons break down, it can lead to emotional problems, problems with thought, and uncontrolled movements.

 - Adult-onset.
 This is the most common form.
 People typically develop the symptoms in their mid-30s and 40s.